Flat Fee Landlord

 Northern Virginia isn't one rental market — it's eight.
 Arlington and McLean operate completely differently from Manassas and Woodbridge.
 Loudoun County's Ashburn and Leesburg have almost nothing in common with Alexandria's Old Town.
 A strategy that works in one won't necessarily work in another.

 This guide ranks Northern Virginia's key rental markets for landlords based on four factors: rent levels, demand stability, tenant quality, and management complexity.
-The goal is to give you a clear picture of what you're getting into — whether you already own a property or you're evaluating where to buy.
+Whether you already own a Northern Virginia rental property or you're evaluating where to buy, the goal is to give you a data-driven picture of what each submarket actually delivers — not what a real estate agent's marketing brochure says it delivers.

 How We Rank These Markets